nickcash/open-data-500/readme.md

 [Fedscoop](http://fedscoop.com/open-data-500-intersection-open-data-economy/)
 This is [data about open data](/open-data), so I naturally wanted it.
-In the present article, I explain a bit about how the study is being conducted and how the data are presented for download
+In the present article, I explain a bit about how the study is being conducted and how the data are presented for download.

 ## Data collection methods
-As I understand it, the data released on the website are quite close to simple questionnaire results, but there are some quirks in this of which you should be aware.
+The Open Data 500 looks a bit scary and complicated when you read its website and the articles about it, but the Open Data 500 is pretty much just a straightforward questionnaire survey.

 ### The population of interest
 The Open Data 500 Team is interested in companies that meet their